 I feel the effect of altitude in every step, taken in slow motion, each accompanied by a deep breath.
 I have to stop frequently to catch a breath.
 I fall behind, and Rahul and Ngima occasionally have to stop and wait for me to catch up.

 We reach a large plain.
 It is strewn with stones and boulders.
 Dry shrub and grass are the only vegetation on the plain.
 We are now above the tree-line, the altitude above which trees do not grow.
 I cannot find a good explanation for why trees abruptly stop growing above a certain altitude.
-It seems well accepted that low temperature is the dominant factor that determines tree-line formation.
+It seems well accepted that a low ambient temperature is the dominant factor that determines the location of the tree-line.
 But why are shrubs able to grow above the tree-line?
 Perhaps the trees are at a disadvantage because of the greater loss of heat from their tall trunks1.

 Six or seven yaks are grazing on the dry grass.
 A couple of calves are running about energetically.
 A few calves are standing by quietly.
 Ngima tries to pet one calf, and it runs away from him.

 Now we start our final climb to Dingboche, still taking one step at a time.
-At places the trail is not firm as it is made of loose gravel.
+At places the trail is not firm, being made of loose gravel.
 A yak train comes from the opposite direction.
 I move to the mountain side of the trail and wait for the train to pass.
 The leader yak stops in front of me and looks around.
-It gives me a quizzical look as though to ask “who are you?” in the manner of an ill-tempered old man.
+It gives me a quizzical look as though to ask “who are you?” like an ill-tempered curmudgeon.
 It steps away from me and resumes walking.
 It puts its right, front foot on the edge of the trail.
 The gravel on the edge breaks up, and its foot slips.
-But there is no danger because the three other legs keep it firmly on the trail.
+But there is no danger to the yak because its three other legs keep it firmly placed on the trail.